tomcourt/enguino/README.md

 The hardware consists of a tiny single board computer called an [Arduino].
 This board is similar to the Raspberry Pi used in the Stratux, although the Arduino has a much simpler computer on it.
 Despite being a simple computer, the Arduino is much better at connecting to the real world.

-Because Enguino is experimental, it is recommended that you don't replace your legally required gauges with Enguino.
+Because Enguino is experimental, it is recommended that you don't replace your legally required gauges with Enguino until you've confirmed yourself that its readings are accurate and reliable.
 Also tablets and and wifi communication alone shouldn't be counted upon for critical flight information.
 Furthermore you may not have a dedicated tablet for Enguino.
 For these reasons an auxiliary display is an optional part of Enguino.
 It consists of a simple LED display that normally displays tachometer and fuel gauges but can also display engine alerts and warnings.

 ## Hardware